kyle-laurentian/The-Game-Of-Sudoku/README.md

-This is a README file for the installation and execution of "The Game Of Sudoku" by group 4 The code is typically ran in Microsoft Visual Studio on windows machines To start you will need to have all of the files, they are listed below:
+This is a README file for the installation and execution of "The Game Of Sudoku" by group 4 The code is typically ran in Microsoft Visual Studio on windows machines To start you will need to have created a project and inserted all of the following files, they are listed below:
 - main.cpp
 - Sudoku.h
 - Sudoku.cpp